Dameon1/hooks-testing/README.md

 ## ColorChanger
   - Colored box with a button to change color of background using useState

-- RenderProp
+## RenderProp
+  - Uses useState to hide and show more text via a button click

-- TrafficLight
+## TrafficLight
+  - Uses useTrafficLight from 'react-hooks-helper' to display a changing traffic light

-- LocalStorage
+## LocalStorage
+  - Uses useState to retrieve and store to local storage

-- FormDisplay
+## FormDisplay
+  - Uses useEffect and useReducer to run validation against a form

-- Custom
+## Custom

-- LiveDateDisplay
+  - Uses useState and useEffect when window changes size to display those sizes

-All are part of a SPA that changes by button clicks
+### All are part of a SPA that changes by button clicks